Joker: Folie à Deux (soundtrack)

-Joker: Folie à Deux (Music from the Motion Picture) is the soundtrack to the 2024 film Joker: Folie à Deux by Joaquin Phoenix and Lady Gaga.
+Joker: Folie à Deux (Music from the Motion Picture) is the soundtrack album to the 2024 film Joker: Folie à Deux by Joaquin Phoenix and Lady Gaga, who portray the Joker and Harley Quinn, respectively.
 It was released on October 4, 2024, through WaterTower Music and Interscope Records.
 Lady Gaga released a companion album, called Harlequin, on September 27, 2024.

 Development

 Although Joker (2019) was initially intended to be a standalone film with no sequel, it was later revealed in November 2019 that a sequel had already been in development.
 The title was revealed to be Joker: Folie à Deux in June 2022 with a script already in the works at that point.
 Gaga was revealed to join Phoenix, who also starred in the first part, in the film as Harley Quinn that same month.

 On March 22, 2024, sources confirmed that the soundtrack would include 15 cover songs.
 It was said to heavily lean towards "mostly a jukebox musical" with several renditions and reinterpretations of "very well-known" songs.
 Composer Hildur Guðnadóttir explained that there would be "a lot of music" for the soundtrack, acknowledging that the film would be a musical with a direction that is "both logical and also very surprising".
 Footage from the set teased the 1948 musical duet "Easter Parade" by Fred Astaire and Judy Garland, "A Couple of Swells" and a portion of the first movie's original tracklist.
 Further reports included "That's Entertainment!"
 (1953) and "Cheek to Cheek".
 The film's only original song is "Folie à Deux", written and performed by Gaga.